How to Spin an Object: First, Get the Shape Right: Introduction

 \section{Introduction}

-Recovering 3D appearance from a single image is a hard, underspecified problem \cite{hartley2003multiple,li2024advances}.
-A process that generates multiple views from a monocular image of a subject can serve as a useful precursor for 3D reconstruction \cite{Liu_2023_ICCV,gao2024cat3d,Kong_2024_CVPR}.
-Such a \emph{multiview prior} is commonly implemented as a diffusion denoising probabilistic model \cite{ho2020denoising} to capture a distribution of valid 3D outputs.
-A common pitfall, however, is that most implementations conflate the prediction of the unseen geometry and texture, making the output space complex and the task harder.
+Recovering 3D appearance from a single image is a hard, underspecified problem \citep{hartley2003multiple,li2024advances}.
+Models that provide 3D coverage by generating novel viewpoints of a given scene must meet two goals: one, maintain 3D consistency across the generated novel views; and two, realize diverse 3D instantiations of the given 2D input.
+Multiview diffusion models \cite{Kong_2024_CVPR,gao2024cat3d,Zheng_2024_CVPR,xu2024instantmesh}, which sample multiple novel views together, have achieved considerable success at this task.

-We introduce a modular framework for single-image-to-multiview synthesis.
-We model two distributions that permit sequential sampling, $p(\text{geometry } | \text{ image})$ and $p(\text{appearance } | \text{ geometry, image})$, thus factorizing the target distribution $p( \text{3D } | \text{ image})$.
+Taking inspiration from traditional graphics pipelines, recent image-to-3D models rely on a hierarchical process to disentangle the prediction of geometry and texture \cite{10.1145/3658146,zhao2025hunyuan3d20scalingdiffusion}.
+The idea is to model two distributions that permit sequential sampling, $p(\text{geometry } | \text{ image})$ and $p(\text{appearance } | \text{ geometry, image})$, thus factorizing the target distribution $p( \text{3D } | \text{ image})$.
 Since image to 3D is a one-to-many mapping, modeling it as the composition of two probabilistic maps can improve the range and accuracy of the realized outputs.
-It allows separate training for the geometry and appearance modules, and flexibility in sampling multiple geometries or multiple textures for the same geometry.

-Our hierarchical approach is analogous to the unCLIP approach behind DALL-E 2 \cite{ramesh2022hierarchical}, a popular model for text-to-image synthesis: they first map CLIP text embeddings to image embeddings using a probabilistic \emph{prior}, then \emph{decode} the image embeddings to pixels.
-Our work is not only inspired by unCLIP's two-stage generative process, but can also be seen as downstream of unCLIP.
-We call our approach ``unPIC'' -- undo-a-picture with Probabilistic Inverse Cameras -- to evoke the inverse of photography.

-To specify the target shape of an object before filling in appearance-level details, we use a pointmap-based intermediate representation.
-We adapt the idea of a Normalized Object Coordinate Space (NOCS \cite{wang2019normalized}), a function that maps every point on an object's surface to a unique RGB color based on its spatial coordinates.
-When rendered as images (aka pointmaps), NOCS establishes point-to-point correspondence across viewpoints (\cref{fig:teaser}).
-It is naturally suited to help coordinate the generation of consistent novel-view images.
-We introduce a version of NOCS that exploits an available degree of freedom---the orientation of the color space---to make the pointmaps more predictable for the prior module.
-Our version, called ``CROCS'', enables camera-pose-invariant predictions, which in turn enables in-the-wild predictions.
+We refer to the first stage as a geometric ``prior,'' and the second stage as the appearance ``decoder.''